 The Summoning (Darkest Powers #1) by Kelley Armstrong

-Darker, a bit gothic with necromancy vibes that takes place in an mental-asylum.
-Darker as in atmosphere not in content though (sorry dark romance fans).
-It is very YA and the content is very PG friendly.
+Darker, a bit gothic with necromancy vibes that takes place in a mental asylum.
+Darker in atmosphere not in content though (sorry dark romance fans).
+It is very YA and the content is very PG-friendly.
 There’s barely any romantic action between the love interests and the FMC.
 If I remember correctly there’s also not a lot of true smut in the entire series.
-However, I can see this being enjoyable to people because all this does not mean the FMC doesn’t interact with the love interests at all in book one, and the lack of romantic interactions in book one makes the relationships quite slow-burn.
-It’s not on KU unfortunately, but is available in many different libraries.

 Vampire Shift (Kiera Hudson Series One #1) by Tim O’Rourke

 Adult, dark, horror, and mystery.
 Follows our FMC who is a new police recruit and now would investigate the missing people related to vampires and the paranormal.
 I don’t read a lot of mystery, definitely not a lot of anything related to the police but I thought this series was pretty cool.
-Also did a great job with hiding the true love interest, doesn’t have any action going on between the two until book two.
+Also did a great job of hiding the true love interest, doesn’t have any action going on between the two until book two.
 Available on KU.

 Crave (Crave #1) by Tracy Wolff